Kosovo–Serbia relations: 2022 tensions

-Agreement on the path to normalisation
+2023 Ohrid Agreement

 In December 2022, the European Union forwarded a draft agreement to the authorities in Serbia and Kosovo at the EU-Western Balkans summit in Tirana.
 The proposed agreement is based on a previous draft drawn up by the French and German governments earlier in 2022.
 Under the terms of the draft agreement, both sides would agree to "develop normal, good neighborly relations with each other on the basis of equal right" and that "both parties will recognize each other's relevant documents and national symbols, including passports, diplomas, vehicle plates and customs stamps."
 The draft agreement further adds that Serbia will not oppose membership of Kosovo in any international organizations and Kosovo will form an "appropriate level of self-management for the Serbian community in Kosovo.
 Both parties will exchange permanent missions in their respective capitals.
 The proposal also allows for the formation of a joint commission, chaired by the EU, for monitoring its implementation.
 The EU hopes that the agreement could be signed by the end of 2023 and negotiations regarding the proposed agreement are expected begin in mid-January.

 The final text, known as "Agreement on the path to normalization between Kosovo and Serbia", was reported to have been agreed in principle by Kosovo prime minister Albin Kurti and Serbian president Aleksandar Vučić on 27 February 2023 at a meeting in Brussels with EU High Representative for Foreign Affairs and Security Policy Josep Borrell and EU Special Representative for the Belgrade-Pristina Dialogue Miroslav Lajčák.
-The two are expected to meet again on 18 March to discuss a roadmap for its implementation.
 Kurti and Vučić met again on 18 March at Ohrid, North Macedonia and verbally accepted a roadmap for implementation of the agreement.

+Kosovo's candidacy to the Council of Europe

+Since 2022 Kosovo has been trying to join the Council of Europe.
+In early March it increased chances for the membership by ending an eight-year stalemate and granting 24 disputed hectares of land to the Serbian Orthodox Decani monastery.
+Later that month the Council of Europe's Parliamentary Assembly Committee on Political Affairs and Democracy voted to recommend that Kosovo joined the international human rights organisation, despite Serbia's strong opposition.
+In response Serbia threatened to quit the Council of Europe after more than 20 years of membership if Kosovo was admitted.
+Serbian president Alexander Vučić referred to CoE rapporteur Dora Bakoyannis as a "shameful woman" for recommending Kosovo's membership in her draft opinion to the assembly.

+In April 2023, Serbia, along with Azerbaijan, Cyprus, Georgia, Hungary, Romania and Spain, voted against approving Kosovo's membership in the Council of Europe.
+By voting against Kosovo's membership, and encouraging other countries to also do so, Serbia appeared to have violated the terms of the 2023 Ohrid Agreement.